 Giving legal notice secures your ceremony booking, giving you peace of mind to plan your day.

-Legal notice of marriage or civil partnership will be valid for one year.
+Legal notice of marriage or civil partnership will be valid at one venue for one year.

 Read about the differences between civil partnership and marriage.

 Your notice must be given to the Register Office in the local authority where you each live, regardless of where the ceremony is to take place.

 If you are subject to immigration you may need to give your legal notice at a Designated Register Office.